Code of Conduct

 All participants in the publicly funded school system – students, parents/guardians, volunteers, teachers and other staff members – are included in this Code of Conduct, whether they are on school property, on school buses or at school-authorized events or activities.

+All members of the school community must be treated with respect and dignity, especially persons in positions of authority.
 Responsible citizenship involves appropriate participation in the life of the school community.
 Active and engaged citizens are aware of their rights, and more importantly, they accept responsibility for protecting their rights and the rights of others.
+Members of the school community are expected to use non-violent means to resolve conflict.
+Physically aggressive behaviour is not a responsible means for interacting with others.

 Alcohol and illegal drugs are addictive and present a health hazard.
-Schools will work cooperatively with police as well as drug and alcohol agencies to promote prevention strategies and, when necessary, respond to school members who are in possession of, or under the influence of, alcohol or illegal drugs.
+Schools will work co-operatively with police as well as drug and alcohol agencies to promote prevention strategies and, when necessary, respond to school members who are in possession of, or under the influence of, alcohol or illegal drugs.

 Insults, disrespect, and other hurtful acts disrupt the teaching, learning and business in a school community.
 Members of the school community have a responsibility to maintain an environment where conflict and differences can be addressed in a manner characterized by respect and civility.